A ten-year initiative to improve the lives of Latino families with diabetes through research, education, and care.

 How can Latino families themselves help to solve this problem?

-Based on the data, Mil Familias plans to collaboratively create new diabetes interventions in the areas of education, prevention, technology, treatment, and more.
+Based on the data, Mil Familias plans to collaboratively create new diabetes interventions in the areas of education, prevention, technology, policy, treatment, and more.

 An initiative of this magnitude compels large-scale support.
 Our allies believe in our mission and range from businesses to individuals to service providers.